Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ![](/assets/img_6575.jpg)

-* Bed 1 also known as Three Sisters, according to some research I did, Sunflower, Corn, and Squash complement each other and meet each other needs and sunflower is planted to keep birds away from the corn.
-Note: For[ Four Sisters design](https://asburyseminary.edu/students/formation/community-formation/creation-care/plot-designs/four-sisters/) can include beans too.
+* Bed 1 also known as The Three Sisters, according to some research I did, Sunflower, Corn, and Squash complement each other and meet each other needs and sunflower is planted to keep birds away from the corn.
+Note: For[ Four Sisters design](https://asburyseminary.edu/students/formation/community-formation/creation-care/plot-designs/four-sisters/) you can include beans too.
 I've also managed to incorporate strawberries to make the most out of the space and for the short period.

   ![](/assets/bed1.jpg)
 * I've heard that veggies that belong to the brassica or cabbage family should be grown together since they do well together, so Bed 4 is all about Brassicas!